insanity54/nanowrimo2017_practice/all.md

 Tsubasa drew a card from the pouch's opening concealed by her left hand so fast that Marth couldn't see the artwork.
 Throwing the card out at Marth with no twist of the wrist, the card halted instantly after leaving Tsubasa's fast flicking fingers, sending a massive burst of hot air flying towards Marth.

 Marth braced, not having prepared a defense for such an attack.
+---
+layout:    myLayout
+title:	   "Day 26"
+---

 The air blew Marth's hair and clothes back as the hot gust kicked up dirt and pebbles.
 Marth held his arms in front of his face, guarding from the debris.

 "A wind place card?"
 Marth thought to himself has he tried to keep track of Tsubasa's inventory.